CAST-Extend/com.castsoftware.aip.datamart/README.md

 * in case of a data extraction from a central base, the Quality Standard extension version must be __20181030__ or higher; it is recommended to install the __20190923__ version or higher to get the OMG standards
 * in case of a data extraction from a measurement base, the measurement base must be __8.3.5__ or higher

-This view can be customized.
-See the STD_DESCRIPTIONS and STD_RULES tables to get the available quality standard tags.
+This view can be customized in order to extend the columns, by editing the SQL script: ```views/DIM_QUALITY_STANDARDS.sql``` See the STD_DESCRIPTIONS and STD_RULES tables to get the available quality standard tags.
-By default the following columns are defined:
+By default the following BOOLEAN columns are defined:
 ```
 COLUMN                               | TYPE     | DESCRIPTION
 -------------------------------------+----------+------------